Dodge Ram 2500 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Dodge Ram 2500 are $1,186 annually including full coverage.
-Comprehensive insurance costs an estimated $198, collision insurance costs $274, and liability coverage is $534.
-Buying just liability costs around $588 a year, and insurance for high-risk drivers costs $2,556 or more.
-Teenage drivers pay the highest rates at up to $4,746 a year.
+Estimated insurance rates for a Dodge Ram 2500 are $1,186 a year with full coverage.
+Comprehensive costs approximately $198 each year, collision costs $274, and liability costs $534.
+Liability-only insurance costs as little as $588 a year, with high-risk driver insurance costing around $2,556.
+Teenage drivers pay the most at $4,746 a year or more.

 Average premium for full coverage: $1,186